 We can do our best to increase Internet speed, and with that fix Kodi buffering problems, but not everything is within our control.
 For example, it is not uncommon to find that the streaming source that you are using is already overcrowded.
 This happens when many people try accessing the same content at the same time.
 The source’s server will be overloaded and may cause buffering problems to just about everybody trying to stream the content.

 While we can’t change an overcrowded server, fortunately, there are Kodi add-ons that can give you a link to multiple sources of a specific video.
 This gives you the ability to skip to another source if your favorite one is already overcrowded.
 This way you will avoid the buffering problem altogether.

-Fixing the Kodi Buffering Problem
+Fixing the Kodi Buffering Problem Android

+What to do when Kodi buffers too much and how to prevent buffering on Kodi?
+What causes Kodi to buffer?
 The methods we described below works on all platforms because Kodi uses the same interface on most platforms and devices.
 You can use the methods to fix buffering issues on Windows, iOS, Android, and Amazon Fire Stick devices.
 Before we can fix Kodi buffering issues, make sure to enable “Unknown Sources” on Kodi.

 How to Enable Unknown Sources in Kodi

 Kodi was designed with safety in mind.
 It comes with many security features and protocols to provide users with the safest entertainment experience possible.
 It let’s you avoid security risks and prevent unsafe add-ons and builds from sneaking into the system.
 In fact, Kodi by default does not accept installation of add-ons and other programs from unknown third-party sources.
-Not every third-party source is a security risk, so we will have to enable that to install add-ons to fix Kodi buffering issues.
+Not every third-party source is a security risk, so we will have to enable that to install add-ons to reduce Kodi buffering issues.